espressif/esp-eth-drivers/ksz8863/README.md

 ## KSZ8863 Configuration & Control interface

 KSZ8863 can be managed via either I2C or SPI bus.
+SMI is not supported.

+SMI used in KSZ8863 is a non-standard implementation of IEEE 802.3 MII management interface (MIIM).
+The core differences are the unusual addressing method used to get access to the full set of KSZ8863's registers and opcode numbering (MIIM sends opcode `0b10` to read and `0b01` to write, SMI expects `0b00` for both).
+It is impossible for ESP32 to produce opcode `0b00` by design, since it follows IEEE 802.3 MII management interface specification.

 ### KSZ8863 Control and Configuration